eightyfour/canny/README.md

 <div canny-mod="myUniqueModuleName"></div>
 ```

-If you need more than one module you can pass module names as a space seperated list
+If you need more then one module you can pass module names as a space seperated list

 ```html
 <div canny-mod="myUniqueModuleName fooMod barMod"></div>